akmnurlan/reproducible-ml-experiments/README.md

 A lightweight, config-driven template for structured and reproducible machine learning experiments.

+⚠️ Work in progress – minimal implementation in progress.

 ## Motivation

 Reproducibility is fundamental to scientific machine learning.